symfony/symfony-docs/reference/events.rst

     Read more on the :ref:`kernel.request event <component-http-kernel-kernel-request>`.

-These are the built-in Symfony listeners related to this event:
+These are the built-in Symfony listeners registered to this event:

 =============================================================================  ========
 Listener Class Name                                                            Priority